« I've got it covered! | Main | Cover to Cover: The Many Deaths of Barry (Flash) Allen »

 However, before we fully analyze this strange phenomenon, a little background first.

 Covers for superhero team titles were tricky devils to market.
-Beginning in the early 1940's with DC's Justice Society (the original superhero team), the first several decades of team covers typically featured the entire team jam-packed into every square inch of real estate.
-This approach would often result in confusing "mob scene" covers, such as these early Silver Age (1960's) examples from both DC and Marvel:
+Beginning in the early 1940's with DC's Justice Society of America (the original superhero team), the first several decades of team covers typically featured the entire team jam-packed into every square inch of real estate.
+This approach would often result in confusing "mob scene", such as these early Silver Age (1960's) examples from both DC and Marvel:

 Note the lack of focus and how, despite the heavy action of the tiny battling characters, the covers still come off a bit dull.
-It was like watching ants in an ant farm.
+In short, it was like viewing an ant farm.

-A few years later, both Marvel and DC seem to have solved the "ant farm" problem by featuring a large attention-grabbing scene with a few main characters, surrounded by small head shots of the team (which resembled mug shots or high school yearbook photos).
+A few years later, both Marvel and DC seem to have solved the "ant farm" problem by featuring a large attention-grabbing scene with a few main characters, surrounded by small head shots of the team (which almost resembled drivers license or high school yearbook photos).

 This new approach could now grab the reader's attention with a dramatic central image, while simultaneously communicating "team book" with the handy sideline mug shots.